-Steve Burns owns cabin #138 in Winter Creek, former clubhouse of the old San Antonio Hiking Club…
+The following stories were submitted by Steve Burns who owns cabin #138 in Winter Creek, former clubhouse of the old San Antonio Hiking Club.

 A Ghost in the Piano Room

 My first tale relates to the black and white image you see on the web page.
 It is from a negative which I exposed one day in August of 2002.
 I had brought a 35mm film camera and a tripod, with the idea of doing some timed exposures of the interior of some of the buildings at Camp Sturtevant.
 This image is of the “Piano Room” and was shot in the late afternoon.
 As you can see, sunlight is streaming through the window and there is a ghostly image in the corner near the piano.
 Light floods the floor and there is no shadow in the pool of light.
 I have no explanation for this phenomenon other than the building is very old and has its share of spirits.

 My next story is a first person experience which occurred in March of 2004.
 Sometime in the previous year, Chris Kasten had set up sleeping quarters in the old storage room beneath the dining hall in the main lodge of Camp Sturtevant.
 It had become my lodging of choice when I would visit, and I thoroughly enjoy sleeping there to this day.
 If you are not familiar with the layout of the room and the dining hall, it is important to note that the row of tables along the east wall of the hall is directly above the small room below.
 The wooden floor is old and squeaky.
 I have occupied the room both when the camp was empty as well as when groups were in.
 Hearing people walk above was known to me; but this time it would be different?